 Regarding the solar radiation, Ukraine is placed in the European zone in category “B”.
-Ukraine has a large potential market of solar energy projects.
+Ukraine has a large potential market for solar energy projects.
 The size of solar radiation reaches from 800 to 1,450 W/m² per year.
 According to the intensity of solar radiation Ukraine can be divided into 4 regions: West, Central, South-East and South.
-The average amount of solar energy received annually in Ukraine is about 1,200 kWh/m2 .
-The southern regions of Ukraine: Crimea, Mykolaiv, Kherson and Odessa Regions are especially good for the development of solar energy market.
+The average amount of solar energy received annually in Ukraine is about 1,200 kWh/m2.
+The southern regions of Ukraine: Crimea, Mykolaiv, Kherson and Odessa Regions are perfect for developing the solar energy market.
 In these regions the yearly solar radiation is 1,200 ÷ 1,450 kWh/m2, being the best value for solar installations.

 More information about solar PV market in Ukraine you may read here: Ukraine Solar Photovoltaic (PV) Power Market Outlook 2017 ÷ 2026